utPLSQL/utPLSQL/docs/userguide/annotations.md

   procedure yet_another_test;
 end test_pkg;
 ```
-Procedure annotations are defined right before the procedure they reference, no empty lines are allowed, no comment lines can exist between annotation and the procedure.
+Procedure level annotations must be defined right before the procedure they reference, no empty lines are allowed, no comment lines can exist between annotation and the procedure.

-Package level annotations need to be separated by at least one empty line from the underlying procedure annotations.
+Package level annotations need to be separated by at least one empty line from a procedure procedure or procedure annotation.

 Example of invalid package level annotation.
 ```sql